jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 ## Creating an Auth0 Application

 First off, let's start by building a [regular application in Auth0](https://auth0.com/docs/applications).
 We can use any existing application or we can create a new one.
-To do so, let's go to the _Applications_ section and click on **Create Application**.
+To do so, let's click on **Applications** in the left sidebar of the Auth0 Dashboard and then click on **Create Application**.
 For the purpose of this example, we can pick a Single Page Application as the application type.
 We can then pick the framework of our choice on the next screen as we will only use the Auth0 Management Dashboard to do all of our configurations.

-Since we don’t want the email verification sent any more, we can deactivate easily.
+Since we don’t want the email verification sent any more, we need to deactivate that option.
 On the left sidebar, let's click on **Emails** first and then on **Templates** to get to the [Email Templates section](https://manage.auth0.com/#/emails).
 In this section, The **Verification Email** template should be selected by default.
 Find the **Status** toggle and turn it off.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/kickbox-auth0/auth0-email-templates.png" alt="Auth0 Email Templates">